bloodyhill/Feather/README.md

 Issues and pull requests are welcome.

-1. Fork the repository and create a feature branch from `main`.
+1. Fork the repository and branch from `main`.
-2. Make your changes.
-Match the surrounding code style.
+2. Match the surrounding code style.
 3. Run the linters: `cd ui && npm run lint:js && npm run lint:css`.
-4. Open a pull request describing the change and why.
+4. Open a pull request describing the change.

-For larger changes, please open an issue first to discuss the approach.
+For larger changes, please open an issue first.

 ---

 ## Changelog

-See the **WordPress.org Changelog** in [`readme.txt`](readme.txt), or the [Releases](https://github.com/featherr/feather-performance/releases) page on GitHub for tagged builds.
+See [`readme.txt`](readme.txt) for the WordPress.org changelog, or the [Releases](https://github.com/featherr/feather-performance/releases) page for tagged builds.

 ### 0.1.0